 This section describes how to replace the Covers and Bumpers on the LOGIQ E9.

 8-5-2 Side Covers replacement

-One person, 5 minutes per Side Cover

-For tools needed, refer to: 8-2-5 "Tools needed for servicing LOGIQ E9" on page 8-5.
+Manpower / Time Tools One person / 5 minutes per Side Cover Refer to: 8-2-5 "Tools needed for servicing the LOGIQ E9" on page 8-5.